Before you get started, a few things to be aware of as you start your club.

 - To register a new organization in ConnectSU, login and go to the Organizations page.
 Click on the blue button that says "Register New Organization" to start the process.

-Clubs are highly encouraged to read through and be aware of the Club Handbook, available by clicking here or by doing a search in ConnectSU.
+Clubs are highly encouraged to read through and be aware of the Club Handbook (along with any addendum documents).
+This important Handbook is also available on ConnectSU.

 Recognition privileges are in effect annually from the approval date of the application until the end of the academic year.
 Student clubs must re-apply each year during mid-Spring Quarter for recognition.
 New student clubs may apply for recognition at any time during the academic year through OrgSync.